-48 PHP Forum for Regional Policy, PHP Research Institute, 'What is "the Principle of Subsidiarity" - A regional entities becomes an issue, particularly since serious discussions on decentralisation started in the post-bubble and post-one-party-dominance Japan in the 1990s, quests have been made on how to legitimise and guide such political transformation in a country previously known for its excessive centralisation.
+The most evident policy arena is one of local decentralisation.
+Ever since the autonomy of local and regional entities becomes an issue, particularly since serious discussions on decentralisation started in the post-bubble and post-one-party-dominance Japan in the 1990s, quests have been made on how to legitimise and guide such political transformation in a country previously known for its excessive centralisation.